 Put Yourself in the Shoes of Potential Clients

-Taking an empathetic approach with your clients can help you build trust, understand specific needs and provide personalized guidance.
+Taking an empathetic approach with clients can help you build trust, understand their needs and provide personalized guidance.
 Start by being transparent and honest.
 You can do this with clear communication that explains the risks and potential outcomes of different financial strategies.
 Also, make sure that you disclose any conflicts of interest.

 Another strategy can be to encourage clients to share their thoughts and feelings through open-ended questions.
 This could allow them to express themselves more freely and provide you with valuable insight into their motivations and priorities, so that you can help them develop a personalized financial strategy.